This article was provided by Busy.Coach, a great source of ideas for the coach that want to improve their productivity

 So as you are headed back to work after the holiday break, hopefully you have already set up your plan of attack.
 Are you ready to have the best year, best month, best week, and best day ever with your program, recruiting, and career as a coach?

-If your response to that sentence was, “yeah right, I wish,” I imagine that your 2016-2017 school year was filled with people, texts, emails, and voice messages begging for your time, attention, and energy.
+If your response to that sentence was, “yeah right, I wish,” I imagine that last school year was filled with people, texts, emails, and voice messages begging for your time, attention, and energy.

 As you look back over this past year, would you say that you had more wins or losses for you each day work wise?
 By winning, I mean did walk into your office with a plan and then you dominated your day by actually getting your most important work done?
 I would consider the day a loss if you found yourself giving your time, attention, and energy away freely to anybody who asked for it.
 And then before you knew it, your days were gone and you had no sense of accomplishment or progress.